augantonov/presta/themes/umami/README.txt

 ABOUT UMAMI
 -----------

-Umami is the theme used for the "Umami food magazine" demonstration site.
+AZR is the theme used for the "AZR food magazine" demonstration site.
-The Umami theme uses Classy as its base theme.
+The AZR theme uses Classy as its base theme.

 ABOUT DRUPAL THEMING
 --------------------